abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authimplicit.md

 anonymous-3806b   3/3     Running   0          9m22s
 ```

-In this example, the pod name is `anonymous-3806b`.

-Run a bash shell inside the pod:
+Open a shell inside the pod to confirm the user context:

 ```
 kubectl exec -it anonymous-3806b -n abcdesktop -- bash